Missouri Statutes of Limitations

 - Escape or attempted Escape from Custody with Deadly Weapon, Dangerous Instrument or by Holding Hostage

-- Financial Exploitation of Elderly/Disabled Person
+- Financial Exploitation of Elderly or Disabled Person

 - Kidnapping – 1st Degree